Oct 1, 2020

 What You Need To Know About Rental Car Insurance

-Do you have rental car coverage in your auto insurance or should you buy it from the renting company?
+Do you have rental car insurance in your auto policy or should you buy it from the rental company?

-What you really want is affordable coverage that gives you the protection you need.
-In this blog post, we’ll provide you with some clarity about your options.
+What you want is affordable insurance when you rent a car that gives you the protection you need.
+In this blog post, we'll provide you with some clarity about your options.

 What Is Rental Car Insurance?

 - Collision damage waiver (CDW) : Also called loss damage waiver (LDW).
-It provides protection from costs for theft or collision.
-This is not insurance - by signing the agreement you pay the company to forfeit the right to go after you for damages.
+It protects you from costs related to theft or collision.
+This is not insurance - by signing the agreement, you pay the company to forfeit the right to go after you for damages.
 It is required, but many policies or credit cards cover this.

 - Liability insurance (LI) : You get protection from being liable for an accident.
 It covers you if you are at-fault for damaging another vehicle or property.
-It will cover the costs associated to the vehicle or medical benefits to those who are injured.
-It is required to add, unless your insurance has $1-$2 million in liability and OPCF 27 which will protect you in Canada and the United States.
-If you travel frequently, adding this to your policy will cost you less than paying each time you rent a vehicle.
+It will cover the costs associated with the vehicle or medical benefits to those who are injured.
+It is required to add unless your insurance has $1-$2 million in liability and OPCF 27 which will protect you in Canada and the United States.
+If you frequently travel, adding this will cost you less than paying each time you rent a vehicle.

 - Personal accident insurance (PAI) : This is accidental death coverage for the driver and any passengers in the vehicle at the time of the accident.
-It is not required, however it is risky not to have if you do not have it.
+It is not required; however, it is risky not to have.

 - Personal effects coverage (PEC) : Protection for your personal items in the vehicle.
 There is often a stated limit and will need a deductible paid before any claim is paid out.
-It is not required, if you have home insurance - if you so not, it is suggested to pay for this if you do not want to lose something $500 or less.
+It is not required if you have home insurance - if you do not, it is suggested to pay for this if you do not want to lose something $500 or less.

-There are a couple ways to find out if you have insurance.
-The first is to check your policy.
+There are a couple of ways to find out if you have insurance.
+The first is to check your insurance.
 The other way to check is to contact your insurer.
 They will be able to tell you how much of your rented vehicle will be covered.

 Do I Need Rental Car Insurance In Canada?

 The short answer is yes.
-If you rent a car, you need some form of coverage to protect the vehicle and yourself.
-Without it, you would have to pay for any damage out of pocket that is above the basic protection.
-If you don’t have a vehicle, you can get it from the renting company or your credit card company.
+If you rent a car, you need some form of insurance to protect the vehicle and yourself.
+Without it, you would have to pay for any damage out of pocket above basic protection.
+If you don't have a vehicle, you can get it from the rental company or your credit card company.

 Where Can I Get Rental Car Insurance?

-Here are the most common places to get coverage :
+Here are the most common places to get it :